 If you’re a developer using Intrinio’s API, you will have noticed that for many data types, the results are limited to a specific number per page.
 This article answers these questions about API paging limits:

 - How can you write code to get all of the pages?

 What are API paging limits?

 When you make an API call in your code, you are requesting data.
 Paging limits put a threshold on the amount of data you can get in a single API call.
 For example, you can use this API call to request Apple’s stock price history from Intrinio:

 There are more than 30 years of daily price history for Apple.
 In order for our API to provide timely and efficient service to every user, we will only return 100 price entries at a time.
-This results in multiple "pages" of data, allowing developers to request all of the data one page at a time instead of all at once.
+This results in multiple “pages” of data, allowing developers to request the data one page at a time instead of all at once.